Multistate Environmental Response Trust

 Mobile, Alabama – We have been working closely with the State of Alabama to recycle and to remediate 56 acres of impoundments where Kerr-McGee deposited manufacturing by-products and determine the best way to dispose of the radioactive iron oxide waste generated by the titanium dioxide plant that formerly operated at the 660-acre site.

-Multistate Trust-Owned, Non-Funded Service Station Sites
+Multistate Trust-Owned and Non-owned Service Station Sites

 Greenfield assumed ownership and responsibility for nearly 260 former service stations in a number of states.
 In addition, we accepted responsibility for 1,292 service stations that we don’t own.